Second Order Asymptotic Properties for the Tail Probability of the Number of Customers in the M/G/1 Retrial Queue: Concluding remarks and numerical results

 In this paper, we considered the $M/G/1$ retrial queueing system, for which we obtained the second order asymptotic expansion for the tail probability of the total number $L_\mu$ of customers in the system.
-This result is a refinement of the first order approximation (the equivalence theorem for the retrial queue systems), and also a refinement of a recent asymptotic result in \cite{Liu-Min-Zhao:2017}, which is a first order approximation for the difference between the tail probabilities of $L_\mu$ and $L_\infty$ (the total number of customers in the corresponding standard $M/G/1$ queueing system).
+This result is a refinement of the first order approximation (the equivalence theorem (\ref{Lmu=Linfty}) for the retrial queue systems), and is also a refinement of a recent asymptotic result in \cite{Liu-Min-Zhao:2017}, which is the first order approximation for the difference between the tail probabilities of $L_\mu$ and $L_\infty$ (the total number of customers in the corresponding standard $M/G/1$ queueing system).
+However, the first order asymptotic expansion for $P\{L_\mu > j\} - P\{L_\infty > j\}$ cannot directly act as the second term in the second order asymptotic expansion for $P\{ L_{\mu}>j \}$.
+This can be clarified as follows.